-Declare postal or courier shipments up to EUR 150.00 to customs
+Declare postal or courier consignments up to EUR 150.00 to customs

-Source: BUS Rheinland-PfalzShipments up to a value of EUR 150.00 are generally duty-free.
-The shipment can then be imported into Germany from a third country, i.e. from a country outside the customs territory of the European Union, without the corresponding customs duties.
-As a rule, import sales tax is levied.
+Source: Serviceportal Rheinland-PfalzShipments up to a value of EUR 150.00 are generally exempt from customs duty.
+The shipment can then be imported into Germany from a third country, i.e. from a country outside the customs territory of the European Union, without incurring the corresponding customs duties.
+As a rule, import turnover tax is levied.

 You must declare the shipment electronically to customs.
-There is a customs declaration for this, which requires less information than an individual customs declaration.
+For this purpose, there is a customs declaration in which less information is required than in an individual customs declaration.

-The regulations on declarations apply equally to private individuals and companies.
-They apply to goods in consignments
+The declaration regulations apply equally to private individuals and companies.
+They apply to goods in shipments

 - by courier and